Ackee-Blockchain/solidity-for-vscode/README.md

 ### Find references

-Right click to see a context menu, and use it to find all references
+Right-click to see a context menu, and use it to find all references

 ![Find references](images/readme/development/references.gif)